WIZR: History

 In early 1998, Joe Caruso sought to move FM 104.9 closer to the Albany market by securing a construction permit to relocate WSRD to Altamont, New York.
 Later that year, Pamal Broadcasting acquired both stations for $2.2 million.
 Upon the closure of the sale, former sister station WSRD moved to its new transmitter site and is now WINU, while WIZR began to carry ABC's now-defunct Timeless radio network.

-In December 2008, WIZR went silent as Pamal Broadcasting prepared for a sale of the radio station.
+In December 2008, WIZR went silent as Pamal Broadcasting prepared for the sale of the radio station.
 Eventually, Dr. Thomas J. Kuettel purchased the station in early 2010.
 He installed a classic country format under Dial Global's True Country satellite service on March 15, 2010.
 On June 1, 2011, the station changed to Dial Global's oldies network.
-In March 2013 WIZR changed FM translator frequencies to 102.9, also adopting a new slogan "Your Home For Classic Hits" as Dial Global had changed and updated the format.
+In March 2013, WIZR changed FM translator frequencies to 102.9, also adopting a new slogan, "Your Home For Classic Hits", as Dial Global had changed and updated the format.

-In April 2014, the sale of WIZR began, with the Cranesville Radio Network of Amsterdam, NY purchasing.
-The station was flipped to an AC format, with a minor Hot AC change coming in July 2014.
-The license transfer for WIZR(AM) and W243CV(FM) Translator was consummated on October 31, 2014, at a price of $150,000.

-WIZR becomes the 4th station in the Cranesville Amsterdam cluster, including WCSS AM 1490, WKAJ AM 1120, and WYVS 96.5 FM.
+In April 2014, the sale of WIZR began, with the Cranesville Radio Network of Amsterdam, New York, purchasing it.
+The station was flipped to an adult contemporary format, with a change to hot adult contemporary coming in July 2014.
+The license transfer for WIZR and W243CV was consummated on October 31, 2014, at a price of $150,000.
+WIZR became the fourth station in the Cranesville Amsterdam cluster, joining WCSS, WKAJ, and WYVS.